d2l-ai/d2l-en/chapter_convolutional-modern/cnn-design.md

 # Designing Convolution Network Architectures
 :label:`sec_cnn-design`

-The past sections took us on a tour of modern network design for computer vision.
-Common to all the work we covered was that it heavily relied on the intuition of scientists.
+The previous sections have taken us on a tour of modern network design for computer vision.
+Common to all the work we covered was that it greatly relied on the intuition of scientists.
 Many of the architectures are heavily informed by human creativity and to a much lesser extent by systematic exploration of the design space that deep networks offer.
 Nonetheless, this *network engineering* approach has been tremendously successful.

-Since AlexNet (:numref:`sec_alexnet`)
-beat conventional computer vision models on ImageNet, it became popular to construct very deep networks by stacking blocks of convolutions, all designed by the same pattern.
+Ever since AlexNet (:numref:`sec_alexnet`) beat conventional computer vision models on ImageNet, it has become popular to construct very deep networks by stacking blocks of convolutions, all designed according to the same pattern.
 In particular, $3 \times 3$ convolutions were popularized by VGG networks (:numref:`sec_vgg`).
 NiN (:numref:`sec_nin`) showed that even $1 \times 1$ convolutions could be beneficial by adding local nonlinearities.
-Moreover, NiN solved the problem of aggregating information at the head of a network by aggregation across all locations.
+Moreover, NiN solved the problem of aggregating information at the head of a network by aggregating across all locations.
 GoogLeNet (:numref:`sec_googlenet`) added multiple branches of different convolution width, combining the advantages of VGG and NiN in its Inception block.
 ResNets (:numref:`sec_resnet`)
 changed the inductive bias towards the identity mapping (from $f(x) = 0$).
 This allowed for very deep networks.
 Almost a decade later, the ResNet design is still popular, a testament to its design.
 Lastly, ResNeXt (:numref:`subsec_resnext`) added grouped convolutions, offering a better trade-off between parameters and computation.
 A precursor to Transformers for vision, the Squeeze-and-Excitation Networks (SENets) allow for efficient information transfer between locations
 :cite:`Hu.Shen.Sun.2018`.
-They accomplished this by computing a per-channel global attention function.
+This was accomplished by computing a per-channel global attention function.

-So far we omitted networks obtained via *neural architecture search* (NAS) :cite:`zoph2016neural,liu2018darts`.
-We chose to do so since their cost is usually enormous, relying on brute force search, genetic algorithms, reinforcement learning, or some other form of hyperparameter optimization.
+Up to now we have omitted networks obtained via *neural architecture search* (NAS) :cite:`zoph2016neural,liu2018darts`.
+We chose to do so since their cost is usually enormous, relying on brute-force search, genetic algorithms, reinforcement learning, or some other form of hyperparameter optimization.
 Given a fixed search space, NAS uses a search strategy to automatically select an architecture based on the returned performance estimation.
 The outcome of NAS
 is a single network instance.
 EfficientNets are a notable outcome of this search :cite:`tan2019efficientnet`.

 In the following we discuss an idea that is quite different to the quest for the *single best network*.
 It is computationally relatively inexpensive, it leads to scientific insights on the way, and it is quite effective in terms of the quality of outcomes.
 Let's review the strategy by :citet:`Radosavovic.Kosaraju.Girshick.ea.2020` to *design network design spaces*.
 The strategy combines the strength of manual design and NAS.
 It accomplishes this by operating on *distributions of networks* and optimizing the distributions in a way to obtain good performance for entire families of networks.
 The outcome of it are *RegNets*, specifically RegNetX and RegNetY, plus a range of guiding principles for the design of performant CNNs.

 ```{.python .input}
 %%tab mxnet